andrezgz/slicedom/reference/Perl-pack-y-unpack.md

 ## Unicode

-Unicode is a character set that can represent most characters in most of the world's languages, providing room for over one million different characters. <http://www.unicode.org/>

-The Unicode character sets associates characters with integers.

-Encoding these numbers in an equal number of bytes would more than double the requirements for storing texts written in Latin alphabets.

-The UTF-8 encoding avoids this by storing the most common (from a western point of view) characters in a single byte while encoding the rarer ones in three or more bytes.
-Perl uses UTF-8, internally, for most Unicode strings.
+The [UTF-8](UTF-8.md) encoding stores the most common (from a western point of view) characters in a single byte while encoding the rarer ones in three or more bytes.
+Perl uses UTF-8, internally, for most [Unicode](Unicode.md) strings.

 ```perl
 # Equivalent to: $UTF8{Euro} = "\x{20ac}"; #Unicode codepoint number